Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so the description carries the full burden.
-It discloses the correlation approach and outputs (confidence scoring, timeline) but does not mention limitations like missing artifacts or authentication requirements.
+No annotations are provided, so the description carries full burden.
+It discloses the tool correlates multiple artifacts and provides answers, but does not mention limitations such as handling of missing artifacts, performance implications, or required privileges.
+The parameter description notes auto-detection of paths, adding some transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.